apache/artemis-examples/examples/features/standard/static-selector/readme.md

 This example shows you how to configure a Apache Artemis queue with static message selectors (filters).

-Static message selectors are ActiveMQ's extension to message selectors as defined in JMS spec 1.1.
-Rather than specifying the selector in the application code, static message selectors are defined in one of ActiveMQ's configuration files, broker.xml, as an element called `filter` inside each queue definition, like
+Static message selectors are an Artemis extension to message selectors as defined in JMS spec 1.1.
+Rather than specifying the selector in the application code, static message selectors are defined in one of the Artemis configuration files, broker.xml, as an element called `filter` inside each queue definition.

 Once configured the queue `selectorQueue` only delivers messages that are selected against the filter, i.e., only the messages whose `color` properties are of `red` values can be received by its consumers.
 Those that don't match the filter will be dropped by the queue and therefore will never be delivered to any of its consumers.